HarithAl-Obaidi/Variant-Calling-WGS-Pipeline/README.md

 ## General Information
 This pipeline is ran through bash.
 It accepts a sample's fastq files and returns a .tsv file of the filtered variants.
 It will take the fastq files and run them through quality control, trimming (optional), sequence alignment, alignment clean-up, variant calling and finally filtering and annotating.
 ## Packages and Files
+Important note: All packages and files in this section should be downloaded and or produced prior to running the pipeline.
 ### Packages
 * fastqc - version 0.11.9 - quality control package that produces a QC report.
 * trimmomatic - version 0.39 - package that will trim the reads in order to have good quality results.
 Can be downloaded from trimmomatic github page.